DogFingerStudios/Yanorra/Wiki/Obetoku.md

 - [Environment](#environment)
 - [Notable Events](#notable-events)

 **Obetoku** is a mostly coastal country located in Eanorra, known for its beautiful beaches and rich marine life.
-It is one of the three nations known as the "Three Sisters" (along with Totoku and Endotokuy).
+It is one of the three nations known as the "Three Sisters" (along with Totoku and Endotoku).

 <a href="../Maps/Obetoku.png" target="_blank"><img src="../Maps/Obetoku.png" width="50%" height="50%"></a>